self-verifying-whatsit/docker-pyenv/README.md

 ## Validate

 ** You might want to do this in a virtualenv.
-If you have virtualenvwrapper installed you can just type `mktmpenv` and you are in a throw away wirtualenv, that will be deleted when you call `deactivate`.**
+If you have virtualenvwrapper installed you can just type `mktmpenv` and you are in a throw-away virtualenv, that will be deleted when you call `deactivate`.**

 * cd into your clone of this project
 * `pip install -r requirements.txt`